-Art Speaks hopes to create dynamic conversations and further our understanding of the world through the lens of contemporary art.
-The organization is dedicated to presenting a platform of international artists and thinkers to provoke and stimulate thought.
-All events are free and open to the public.
+Art Speaks is dedicated to presenting a platform of international artists and thinkers to provoke and stimulate thought.